AvePoint/cloud-api/docs/docs/services-and-features/opus/destroy-records.md

 # Destroy Records

-Use this API to update the status of a record as Destroyed in AvePoint Opus.
+Use this API to update the status of records as Destroyed in AvePoint Opus.
+Note the following:
-<br>Note the following:<br> <ul><li>You can update the status for up to 15 records at a time.</li><li>If manual approval is enabled, after record reviewers approve or reject the records, you can use this API to update the status of the approved records as Destroyed in AvePoint Opus.</li></ul>
+- You can update the status for up to 15 records at a time.
+- If manual approval is enabled, after record reviewers approve or reject the records, you can use this API to update the status of the approved records as Destroyed in AvePoint Opus.

 ## Permission

 The following permission is required to call this API.
 You must register an app through AvePoint Online Services > App registrations to authenticate and authorize your access to AvePoint Graph Modern API.
 For details, refer to [Authentication and Authorization](https://learn.avepoint.com/docs/Use-AvePoint-Graph-Modern-API.html#authentication-and-authorization).

 | API    | Permission  |